Azure-Samples/active-directory-python-external-identities-api-connector-azure-function-validate/README.md

 1. Limit external user sign-ups to only a particular federated Azure Active Directory tenant.
 In this example, it's a fictitious `fabrikam.com` and `contoso.com`.
 1. Validate a user-provided value ('Job Title') against a validation rule.

-For the API, an Azure Function HTTP trigger using Python .Net core is implemented (with Basic authentication TBD!!!!!).
+For the API, an Azure Function HTTP trigger using Python is implemented.

 ## Contents